the-bionic/formal/packages/formal/README.md

 ## Reducing boilerplate

-In order to reduce boilerplate, you can install one of two packages depending wether if you are on web or mobile.
-On that way, you will receive some prop getters that you just have to spread to your inputs and buttons. ✨
+In order to reduce boilerplate, you can install one of two packages depending on whether you are on web or mobile.
+That way, you will receive some prop getters that you just have to spread to your inputs and buttons. ✨

 - [@kevinwolf/formal-web](http://npmjs.com/package/@kevinwolf/formal-web)
 - [@kevinwolf/formal-native](http://npmjs.com/package/@kevinwolf/formal-native)